kaulquappe23/all-keypoints-jump-broadcast/README.md

 ## Installation

+The repository is tested with Python Version 3.13.
 Install all requirements in `requirements.txt`.
 Before running, you need to adjust the paths in `paths.py`.
 You need to set the path to the downloaded dataset (`YTJumpLoc.base_path`) and a path for the logs (`GeneralLoc.log_path`), where the evaluation files and training logs will be dumped.

 ## Evaluation